mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 ABSTRACT

 A rough calculation of the amount of energy required by a starship's Jump net in order to enter Jumpspace.
 Using this information, alternative methods of providing the energy needed to Jump are discussed -- namely, solar-thermal (JumpSail) and solarVelectric (StarGate) power sources.

 INTRODUCTION

-The idea of using a power source other than a high- output fusion plant to charge a Jump net has an excellent pedigree.
+The idea of using a power source other than a high-output fusion plant to charge a Jump net has an excellent pedigree.
 Adventure 1, _Annic Nova_ discusses a craft fitted with a device called a “solar collector”.
 However, the concept seems to have fallen into